Select Your Vehicle

 1. Towing Capacity

-For conventional towing (bumper-pull trailers), the difference between F-250 and F-350 is minimal - about 1,000 lbs.
+For conventional towing (bumper-pull trailers), the difference between the F-250 and F-350 is minimal -- about 1,000 lbs.
 However, the gap widens dramatically for gooseneck and fifth-wheel towing:

 If you're towing heavy equipment, horse trailers, or large RVs over 12,000 lbs, the F-350 provides significantly more capability and stability.